khushi-411/learnings/research_papers/01_fingpt.md

     - Monolingual models mostly outperform the results from the previously released models.
     - Performance increases with the number of in-context examples and model size.
     - They saw small models break the expected pattern, showing better performance for zero-short than one to three.
 It could be related to a tendency of less capable models to repeat patterns.
-    - Noticed a drop in performance between $8$B and $13$B parameter models.
+    - Noticed a drop in performance between $8$ B and $13$ B parameter models.
 Maybe caused by overfitting.
     - BLUUMI performs notably better than BLOOM on FIN-bench datasets.
 3. **Alignment**
     - Model alignment categories: harmlessness, honesty, helpfulness, and other.